 The test contains four sections and the contents are mentioned below:

+In the Quantitative Reasoning section, you have to answer 31 questions in 62 minutes.
 This section has two types of multiple-choice questions:

-- GMAT Problem-solving – you need to solve a given problem and arrive at one or multiple solutions.
+- GMAT Problem-solving – You need to solve a given problem and arrive at one or multiple solutions.
 Learn more about this section here.

-- GMAT Data sufficiency – you need to decide whether the given information is sufficient to arrive at a solution to the problem.
+- GMAT Data sufficiency – You need to decide whether the given information is sufficient to arrive at a solution to the problem.

+This section is 65 minutes long with 36 questions to answer.
 You will encounter three types of multiple-choice questions here:

-- Critical reasoning – an argument will be presented to you and you will have to evaluate it.
+- Critical Reasoning – An argument will be presented to you and you will have to evaluate it.
 Sometimes, you will be asked to draw conclusions; at other times, you will need to strengthen or weaken the argument.

-The Integrated Reasoning section is a 30-minute section on the GMAT that measures your ability to understand and evaluate multiple types of information – graphic, numeric, and verbal.
+The Integrated Reasoning section is a 30-minute section on the GMAT that measures your ability to understand and evaluate multiple types of information – graphical, numeric, and verbal.
 This section has four types of questions: